bfok123/Capstone-Project/Blogs/Blog7.md

 we livin like i’m livin’ without you

 \[Chorus\]
+got that song is look up back
+look up praise that
+naw a heart and lay
+(got that
+look that i turn up chorus get to fad all the stupid day,

 \[Non-Rhyming Verse\]
 boy, would you get up to know you i know